achugr/coffeersation/README.md

-# Coffversation - A Minimalistic Coffee Talk Bot for Slack (yet another one)
+# coffeersation - A Minimalistic Coffee Talk Bot for Slack (yet another one)

-The primary goal of Coffversation is to provide a simple and easy-to-deploy coffee talk bot for Slack.
+The primary goal of coffeersation is to provide a simple and easy-to-deploy coffee talk bot for Slack.
 It also serves as an excellent platform to practice GCP, Kotlin, and GraalVM.

 ## Technical Specifications